General information

 • You can search the list by CVE ID or package name.

-• The exploitability label marks vulnerabilites at high risk:
+• The exploitability label marks vulnerabilities at high risk:

 • A vulnerability listed in the CISA KEV catalog is marked as an active exploit.

-• A vulnerability with a high EPSS score (over 60%) that is not in the CISA KEV catalog is marked as Likely to be exploited.
+• A vulnerability with a high EPSS score (over 60%) that is not in the CISA KEV catalog is marked as a Likely exploit.

 • Expand a vulnerability to see when it was published, its description, and a link to the advisory listing.